Karen Archey: Biography

-Archey joined e-flux in 2014 and launched the platform Conversations.
+Archey joined e-flux in 2014.
+While editor at e-flux, she began the web publishing platform Conversations.
 She remained the editor of Conversations until 2017.

 She has contributed reviews to numerous contemporary arts publications, such as ArtReview and Art-Agenda.
 In 2015, Archey received a Creative Capital grant from the Andy Warhol Foundation for the Visual Arts for short-form writing.

 In 2017, Archey was appointed the Curator of Contemporary Art for Time-Based Media of Stedelijk Museum.

+Archey founded Women, Inc. a group that supports women in the arts at the early stages of their careers.